mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 ### A. Identifying discrimination

 BigBankCorp has almost 29,000 employees and 35% of them belong to the BAME category.
-An HR analyst looked a the chances of promotion for each ethnic categories.
+A HR manager looked a the chances of promotion for each ethnic categories.

 {% include mediation/mediation_analysis11_p1.html %}
+<p id="model1-chart2"></p>

 {% include mediation/mediation_analysis11_p2.html %}

 The promotion rate of BAME employees stands at 3.5%, which is about 35% lower than the rate of non-BAME employees.
 But, the chances of promotion by business unit (Consumer vs business-to-business) are so similar that we may think the difference would only reflect sampling variations (not true differences in means).

 The results cause some confusion.
-The HR analyst asks:
+The HR manager asks:
 “Should we double check the numbers?"

 "Should I cut the data in a different way, for example, using more granular business departments?"